-Niranjan S. Shah, PE, F.ASCEChairman, CEO and Co-Founder
+Niranjan S. Shah, PE, F.ASCEChairman and Co-Founder

 Leaving India for the United States

 Niranjan Shah was born in India, growing up in a small village with no electricity or running water.
 He earned a Bachelor of Engineering degree from Birla Engineering College at Sardel Patel University in India.

 The Early Days of Globetrotters Engineering

 Niranjan Shah came to the United States in 1970 and obtained a Master’s Degree in Civil Engineering from the University of Mississippi.
 Chicago became home in 1972 and soon thereafter Niranjan Shah established Globetrotters Engineering Corporation in 1974.

 Globetrotters’ first office was on the south side of Chicago, with Niranjan Shah as its only full-time employee.
 Over the years the Globetrotters organization has steadily grown to employ over 200 professional and technical personnel and has become one of the preeminent engineering, architectural and facility management firms in the United States.

 Mr. Shah obtained his professional license in Illinois, Wisconsin, Indiana, and Kentucky, and established Globetrotters offices in other states.
 He supplemented his engineering education with management training at Harvard Business School.
 Niranjan Shah is also a Fellow of the American Society of Civil Engineers.

 Under Mr. Shah’s leadership, Globetrotters completed numerous projects for federal agencies and results were published in several journals as research reports including the following: